-The pilot plant at IQE in Zaragoza, Spain, in operation until M39, aims to demonstrate the technical and economic feasibility of implementing a circular economy scheme in the silica industry to recover water, sodium sulphate, waste heat, acids and alkalis.
+The pilot plant at IQE in Zaragoza, Spain, in operation until M39, demonstrates the technical and economic feasibility of implementing a circular economy scheme in the silica industry to recover water, sodium sulphate, waste heat, acids and alkalis.
 Nanofiltration and crystallisation and electrodialysis with bipolar membranes (EDBP) were evaluated, yielding 75% water recovery suitable for on-site reuse.
-Using regenerated membranes allows higher water recovery and reduces energy compared to commercial RO membranes.
-A preliminary cost analysis shows the technology is economically feasible and implementable at industrial scale.
-Final technical and economic viability will be determined after results from the crystallisation stage, with final analysis of results expected by M43.
+The pilot also used regenerated membranes, allowing higher water recovery and reducing energy compared to commercial RO membranes.